Barry Gibb: 1967–1970: return to UK, commercial break-out and worldwide popularity

-At the end of 1967, fame was taking its toll and the group were at odds with each other.
-At the start of 1968, the Gibbs were vying for influence in determining the musical direction of the group, creating tension in the studio and on stage.
-Also in 1968, to promote Horizontal the group made their first appearance on U.S. television on The Smothers Brothers Show as well as The Ed Sullivan Show.
-The group later filmed a TV special Frankie Howerd Meets the Bee Gees with Frankie Howerd.
+At the end of 1967, fame was taking its toll, and the group was at odds.
+At the start of 1968, the Gibbs were vying to influence the musical direction of the group, creating tension in the studio and on stage.
+Also in 1968, to promote Horizontal the group made their first appearance on US television on The Smothers Brothers Show as well as The Ed Sullivan Show.
+The group later filmed a TV special, Frankie Howerd Meets the Bee Gees, with Frankie Howerd.
 His 1968 composition "Only One Woman" (UK No. 5) was the Marbles' most successful single up to date.
-The Bee Gees were invited by Hollywood manager Lee Hazlewood at his party alongside the members of the Monkees and Honey Ltd. The photos from that event were leaked, and two of the pictures showing Gibb was talking to actress Angela Cartwright, and the other, is Gibb who was shown playing guitar and the members of Honey Ltd. sing along.
+The Bee Gees were invited by Hollywood manager Lee Hazlewood at his party alongside the members of the Monkees and Honey Ltd. The photos from that event were leaked, and two of the pictures showing Gibb was talking to actress Angela Cartwright, and the other is Gibb playing guitar with the members of Honey Ltd. singing along.

 In 1969, the Bee Gees released "First of May" as the A-side, with the flip side being "Lamplight" on which Robin sang the lead.
 Robert Stigwood chose "First of May" to be the A-side.
 No other songs were released from the album Odessa.
 Shortly after Robin announced his solo plans, the Bee Gees released their first single without him, "Tomorrow Tomorrow".
 Barry also worked with Samantha Sang, co-writing and producing two songs "The Love of a Woman" and the B-side "Don't Let It Happen Again" released on Parlophone.
 He also produced songs for P.P.
 Arnold including "Bury Me Down By the River" (released as a single) which were originally recorded by the Bee Gees for their 1970 album.
 In the summer of 1969, Petersen left the group which now only featured Barry and Maurice as the Bee Gees.
 Pentangle drummer Terry Cox replaced Petersen to complete another 12 songs, but only five songs were released in the album.

 The film Cucumber Castle, featuring only two Bee Gees after originally including Petersen, aired on BBC2 on 26 December 1970.
 When the group announced that they had split at the start of December 1969, Gibb spent January 1970 writing songs to record the following month.